 Diverse opinions, independent research and active participation are encouraged.
 Each year, during the fall semester, a team of students, participates in the academic College Fed Challenge Competition, sponsored by the Federal Reserve Bank of the United States.

 Teams of BMCC students associated with the club have distinguished themselves repeatedly in the College Fed challenge competition.
 This is the only academic activity in the college where in the last 10 years BMCC student teams have consistently excelled in an academic competition in the regional and national level.
-Most recently the BMCC student team won the first place in the College Fed Challenge in the Maiden Lane Division in the Fall of 2018 and as a result they were invited to the Federal Reserve headquarters in Washington, DC where they met and were honored by Chair Jerome Powell.
+Most recently the BMCC student team won the first place in the College Fed Challenge in the Maiden Lane Division in 2021, 2020 and 2019 and as a result they have been invited repeatedly to the Federal Reserve headquarters in Washington, DC where they met and were honored by Chair Jerome Powell.

 The Club also sponsors Career Opportunity seminars, open to all BMCC students, featuring BMCC graduates reflecting on how to start and develop a successful business career.
 The Club also organizes visits a variety of prominent financial institutions.

-Faculty Advisors: Professors Julian Schroeder, Nikolaos Adamou and Yanni Tournas provide PhD level intellectual rigor with real world business and financial industry experience.
+Faculty Advisors: Professors Julian Schroeder and Yanni Tournas provide PhD level intellectual rigor with real world business and financial industry experience.